Best Resene Interior Colours: Room-by-Room Guide

 How do I choose between Resene Sea Fog and Resene Half Spanish White for a living room?

-Consider your natural light first.
-South or west-facing rooms that receive limited direct sun benefit from the warmth of Half Spanish White.
-North-facing rooms with plenty of light can handle the cooler blue tone of Sea Fog without feeling cold.
-Sea Fog also works better when you have timber flooring — the warm floor tone balances the cool wall.
+Start with your natural light.
+South or west-facing rooms that get little direct sun do better with the warmth of Half Spanish White.
+North-facing rooms with plenty of light can take the cooler blue of Sea Fog without feeling cold.
+Sea Fog also works better with timber flooring, where the warm floor balances the cool wall.

 Can I use the same colour in an open-plan kitchen, living, and dining area?

-Yes — this is actually the most cohesive approach.
-A single neutral like Half Spanish White or Quarter Haystack throughout an open-plan space reads larger and more unified than trying to differentiate zones with different colours.
-Use subtle means to define zones instead: furniture arrangement, rugs, lighting.
+Yes, and it's usually the most cohesive option.
+A single neutral like Half Spanish White or Quarter Haystack across an open-plan space reads larger and more unified than splitting it into zones with different colours.
+Mark out the zones in other ways instead: furniture layout, rugs, lighting.

 My house has high ceilings.
 Do I need a different approach?

-Wellington villas with high studs (3.5m+) can use deeper tones on walls without feeling oppressive.
-The ceiling height provides the visual breathing room that low-stud rooms lack.
-You can also consider using the ceiling colour to bring the room into a more comfortable scale — a darker ceiling tone in a very high-stud room can feel cozy rather than dominating.
+Wellington villas with high studs (3.5m+) can take deeper wall tones without feeling closed in.
+The height gives the room breathing space that low-stud rooms don't have.
+You can also use the ceiling colour to bring a very high room into a more comfortable scale.
+A darker ceiling tone can make it feel cosy rather than cavernous.

 How do I make a small Wellington apartment feel larger with paint?

-Three reliable techniques: paint the ceiling the same colour as the walls (removes the visual horizon line), use the lightest available version of your chosen colour (Eighth or Quarter strength), and carry the single colour throughout all spaces without breaks.
-Avoid feature walls in small spaces — they draw the eye to a boundary rather than beyond it.
+Three reliable tricks.
+Paint the ceiling the same colour as the walls so there's no visible horizon line.
+Use the lightest version of your chosen colour (Eighth or Quarter strength).
+Carry that one colour through all the spaces without breaks.
+Skip feature walls in small spaces, since they draw the eye to a boundary rather than past it.

 Related Services:

 Need help choosing room colours?
-We provide free colour consultation based on your home's light, architecture, and your lifestyle.
-Contact us today.
+We offer a free colour consultation based on your home's light, layout, and how you live.
+Get in touch.

 Professional Colour Consultation in Your Area